Jason2604-cpu/simple_VDI/README.md

 # simple_VDI
-Just a Simple Guacamole VDI Solution
+Just a Simple Guacamole VDI Solution with Guacamole and Proxmox